Activities & Events

-Our catering team prepares nutritious and delectable dishes every Monday and Thursday in Spring Session and Summer Session at a cost of $5.00 for a complete meal.
+Our catering team prepares nutritious and delectable dishes every Monday and Thursday from May to July at a cost of $5.00 for a complete meal.
 You can’t get a better deal in Vancouver!
 And the communal lunchtime is a wonderful opportunity to share a meal with classmates and professors.

 Order an Americano at The Well Coffee Bar